SuperDARN radar

 The Svalbard SuperDARN radar has 16 beams, which combine to enable a field of view to the North East of Svalbard, covering the region from Svalbard and out across the polar cap – almost extending to the northern cost of Alaska (as can be seen by the red shaded area in figure 1).
 As such it fills an important gap in the spatial coverage of SuperDARN and complements the local optical and radio observations from KHO and EISCAT.
 Collectively, the SuperDARN radars provide coordinated observations of global scale plasma structures and dynamics.
 The radar is funded through the Arctic Approach Research Project, by ConocoPhillips and Lundin.

 The radar consists of three elements – a main array of 16 towers, each 20 meters high arranged in a line almost 300 m long, a secondary array of six towers in a 125 m long line placed 100 m behind the main array and a 20 ft shipping container placed between the two.
 The transmitters are housed in the shipping containers and the antennas are mounted between the towers.
 The radar was operational from 2016 – 2018, before an unusual storm caused heavy icing on both antenna arrays.
 This caused both arrays to collapse.
-The system is currently being rebuilt using a new mast design and will hopefully be operational at the end of 2022.
+The system became operational again fall 2023, and is currently operating in a commissioning phase, with no public data.

 Data